-The CEO shall accept all Applications subject to rejection.
+The CEO shall accept all Applications for review subject to rejection.
 If it is found that an Application does not meet the requirements set forth in these Rules, the Application will be rejected.
-Any Application filed more than four (4) months after an Applicant's Discontinuance of Service must include a statement by the Applicant's attending physician on the Attending or Forensic Physician's Report that indicates the Applicant has been continuously physically or mentally incapacitated to perform his or her duties since the date of the Applicant's Discontinuance of Service to the time of the Application.
+Any Application filed more than four (4) months after an Applicant's Discontinuance of Service must include a statement by the Applicant's attending physician on the Attending or Forensic Physician's Report that indicates the Applicant has been continuously physically or mentally incapacitated to perform his or her Duties since the date of the Applicant's Discontinuance of Service to the time of the Application and such statement shall be supported by copies of medical records reviewed by the physician in order to make this determination as required by Rule 5.

-(a) Complete and Timely -
+(a) Complete and Timely